LuckyServ/l4d2_luckylock_server_install_public/README.md

 - `!mix` command for team selection (`!stopmix` to stop the mix process at any time)
 - Ready-up menu that doesn't completely hide the chat
 - Extra configs (hit me up if you want me to add your config to this)
+- Easy custom maps installation (bottom of this README)

 # Configs